CSNLab/misc-tools/README.md

 #### `create_masks.py`
 Create ROI masks in native space, given data preprocessed by FMRIPREP/FreeSurfer and prepared with SUMA (see suma_prep.sh).

+#### `unsteady_volumns.py`
+Detect the initial unsteady volumns in confounds.tsv, and remove those initial volumns from preproc files.
+Also check for big head movements and print the info.
+Run this script before `post_fmriprep_lv1.py`.

 #### `post_fmriprep_lv1.py`
 An example for level 1 analysis given data preprocessed by FMRIPREP.
 This script was adapted from [this notebook](https://github.com/poldrack/fmri-analysis-vm/blob/master/analysis/postFMRIPREPmodelling/First%20and%20Second%20Level%20Modeling%20(FSL).ipynb).
+Run this script after `unsteady_volumns.py`.